hugomd/blog/content/post/the-fast-web.md

 * Edge caching.
 Vercel deployments get pushed out along their [edge network](https://vercel.com/docs/edge-network/overview).
 Regardless of where a visitor is, this blog should load quickly.

 So, what do you think of the load times?
 Is there anything else I should change?
 Let me know via [Twitter](https://twitter.com/hugojmd), [Mastodon](https://melb.social/@hugo), or email

----

-This post is my start to [#100DaysToOffload](https://100daystooffload.com/).
-The aim is to write 100 posts over the next year.